alexpearce/home/_posts/physics/2012-05-18-quarkonium-spectrum.md

 tags: [Physics, Python, LaTeX]
 ---

 As part of my degree I'm taking a computing course which requires two project reports.
 The second was on finding the roots of [the first Airy function](http://mathworld.wolfram.com/AiryFunctions.html) in order to find the charm and beauty quark masses.
+The first one is in a [previous post](http://alexpearce.me/2012/04/scattering-cross-sections).

 The report is written in LaTeX, the problem solving was done in Python, and the plotting was done with Mathematica.
 The [entire project is open source on GitHub](https://github.com/alexpearce/meson-masses).